FeatureBaseDB/tools/imagine/README.md

 `math/rand`.
 A single value is determined for each column, determining which bit is set.

-#### BSI Fields
+#### Int Fields

-By default, every member of a BSI field is set to a random value within the range.
+By default, every member of a int field is set to a random value within the range.

 Zipf parameters: This follows the behavior of the Zipf generator in `math/rand`,